 - basic and clinical research into various aspects of low vision

 Appointments can be booked directly by people with low vision or their advocates.
 Referrals are also accepted from ophthalmologists, optometrists, other rehabilitation professionals, or specialist teachers.
 Before an appointment is finalized, people will be asked to provide some preliminary background information to ensure that all of the necessary equipment, services and personnel are available for the patient’s visit.
 For more information, call the Clinic at (519) 888-4708 or e-mail email@example.com.

 The Centre for Sight Enhancement has no fundamental eligibility criteria for its service provisions.
 Low vision services are provided in an inclusive environment to anyone who has a functional visual impairment that cannot be corrected by routine medical/surgical intervention or by conventional refraction.

-Counselling Internships - Applications are now open for 2020.
+Counselling Internships - Applications for 2021/22 academic year open.